icecc/icecream/README.md

 ```

 Do not apply this work around if you do not need it. /proc/cpuinfo is machine specific so and this work
-around will place wrong infomation in it.
+around will place wrong information in it.
 In the case of the bug in clang 4.0 this file is checked for
-existance but the contents are not actually used, but it is possible future versions of clang/gcc will use
+existence but the contents are not actually used, but it is possible future versions of clang/gcc will use
 this file if it exists for something else.

 see [Using icecream in heterogeneous environments](#using-icecream-in-heterogeneous-environments)